Eerste Pastorie Winburg: 19th-century

 In 1848, regular church services started being held in Winburg and the Church Council authorized the building of a church.
 A pastor, ds Dirk Van Velden, arrived in Winburg in September 1850 from the Netherlands.

 At the May 1850 Church Council meeting, the building of a house for Van Velden was tabled.
 It was to be built with the best building materials and with a roof of Tambookie grass.
 The house was built with 50 loads of stone and 40 000 bricks.
-Yellowwood planks and trusses were brought from the Cape Province by oxcart for the floors and roof.
+Yellowwood planks and trusses were brought from the Cape Colony by oxcart for the floors and roof.

 When Van Velden arrived, the house was not complete; he and his family had to live for eight months in the church's backroom.
 They lived in the Eerste Pastorie from mid 1851 to February 1854, during which time they recorded the first two births in the house, a daughter and a son.

 Van Velden was reassigned to Ladismith in the Cape and a replacement in Winburg was not appointed until 1861.
 Predikants from neighboring towns may have used the house during their visits.

 When H Van Broekhuizen was appointed in 1861, the town was in a drought and the church was in serious debt.
 Owing to bad health, he left Winburg in April 1866.
 The grass roof, which was leaking during the rainy season, was repaired in 1863.